papykabukanyi/hellobluelender/docs/simple-railway-guide.md

 This script will:
 - Read all variables from `.env.local`
 - Add required variables with defaults if missing
-- Set the `DATABASE_URL` for Railway PostgreSQL integration
-- Set all variables in your Railway project
+- Set all variables in your Railway project automatically

 ### Step 2: Deploy the Application